 Targeting has become the default assumption of media planning.
-If you can narrow your audience to people who have searched for your category, visited your competitor's site, or match a behavioral profile that correlates with purchase intent, why would you ever buy broad reach?
+If you can narrow your audience to people who have searched for your category, visited your competitor's site, or match a behavioral profile that correlates with purchase intent, why would you ever buy wide reach?

-It's a reasonable question.
 The answer from the most rigorous academic research on brand growth is more complicated than the targeting platforms want you to believe.

 How Brands Actually Grow

-Reaching those people, building what Ehrenberg-Bass calls "mental availability" (the probability of a brand coming to mind in a buying situation), requires broad reach media.
-Not narrow targeting.
+Most of your future customers are not currently in your retargeting pool.
+They haven't searched for you, visited your site, or shown any signal that a behavioral targeting algorithm can detect.
+Reaching those people — building the probability of being the first name someone thinks of in a buying situation — requires wide reach media.
 The people who are actively searching for you are already going to find you.
 The advertising opportunity is the much larger group who hasn't thought to look yet.

 The Penetration Premium

-Ehrenberg-Bass research across consumer categories consistently finds that market share is determined more by the breadth of a brand's customer base than by the depth of loyalty among existing customers.
+Market share is determined more by the breadth of a brand's customer base than by the depth of loyalty among existing customers.
 Brands with more customers, even customers who buy infrequently, reliably outperform brands with smaller but more "loyal" customer bases.

 What "Wasted" Reach Actually Produces

-A listener who hears your name repeatedly over six months builds an unconscious familiarity that surfaces at the moment they do enter the market.
+When a radio station delivers your message to a listener who isn't currently in the market for your product, that exposure is often dismissed as waste.
+But a listener who hears your name repeatedly over six months builds an unconscious familiarity that surfaces at the moment they do enter the market.
 They don't remember the specific ad.
 They just think of your name.
-They feel like they know you.
-That feeling, mental availability, is what makes a brand come to mind when it matters, and it can only be built through reach that extends beyond the currently active buyer pool.
+That feeling — being the first name someone thinks of — can only be built through reach that extends beyond the currently active buyer pool.

 Gain Theory's analysis of advertising effects across hundreds of campaigns found that 58% of total advertising profit occurs more than six months after the campaign runs.
 That delayed effect is almost entirely driven by broad-reach brand building reaching people who weren't ready to buy at the time, but were when the moment came.